-Amazon acquiring Whole Foods might have been the most jaw-dropping food news of 2017, but it certainly wasn’t the only surprising partnership forged.
+Sixteen months ago, jaws dropped when Amazon acquired Whole Foods, but it certainly isn’t the only surprising partnership that’s forged.
 Now more than ever, mega brands like Mars (owner of Twix, Snickers, and more cash register mainstays), General Mills, and PepsiCo are investing in or acquiring your fave go-to healthy companies.

 Is it a good thing when big businesses invest in your favorite healthy brands—or will it change what you love about them?
 Keep reading to find out.